matrix-org/synapse/CONTRIBUTING.md

 # 3. Get the source.

-The preferred and easiest way to contribute changes is to fork the relevant project on github, and then [create a pull request]( https://help.github.com/articles/using-pull-requests/) to ask us to pull your changes into our repo.
+The preferred and easiest way to contribute changes is to fork the relevant project on GitHub, and then [create a pull request]( https://help.github.com/articles/using-pull-requests/) to ask us to pull your changes into our repo.